 Call 1300TRICARE (874 2273) to speak with one of our friendly Aged Care Specialists who can help you with the process of getting assessed.

-Every facility has a unique atmosphere and some can cater to specialised and complex conditions, so it is important to understand your needs and the differences in residences.
+All our residences are unique, and some cater to specialised and complex care needs, so it is important that our team understand your loved one’s clinical needs and financial requirements to assist in selecting the best residence for you.
+We will schedule a tour for you at your preferred residence where you will have the opportunity to meet the facility team.
 Visit our Aged Care Residences page to get an idea of what our facilities look like.

 Generally, the purchase price of our units is lower than the area’s median price.
 As our communities operate under a lease or licence, you will not have to pay stamp duty.